awslabs/aws-amplify-unicorntrivia-workshop/documentation/Live_stream_doc.md

     1. If you do not have the AWS CLI installed and configured, amplify will direct you to create a default profile.
     1. Note that because of the services leveraged, your AWS profile **MUST USE** us-west-2, us-east-1, eu-west-1, eu-central-1, ap-northeast-1, or ap-southeast-2.
     ![init](../.images/amplify_init.png)
-1. Now, add the amplify livestream module to the project using `amplify livestream add`
+1. Now, add the amplify livestream module to the project using `amplify video add`
 1. Again, follow the prompts as shown in the image below
      ![livestream](../.images/amplify_livestream.png)
 1. Once the prompts complete, make sure the module was added by checking `amplify status`
     ![status](../.images/amplify_status.png)
 1. Now it is time to create our resources!
 Now run `amplify push` to create the backend resources for the livestream component!
 It will take a few minutes to stage and create the resources in your AWS environment.
 While that runs, let's take a brief look at what was just created!
 The Amplify CLI plugin created a MediaLive Channel which will process and deliver video segments to a MediaStore container (also created by the plugin).
 We'll serve the stream from MediaStore, but note that it is recommended to use a Content Delivery Network (CDN) like Amazon CloudFront.
 To begin processing video, you now need to send a source to the MediaLive endpoint.
 ![Streaming Architecture](../.images/streaming_architecture.png)
-1. In order to retrieve the MediaLive endpoint that you just created, run the command `amplify livestream get-info` in the console.
+1. In order to retrieve the MediaLive endpoint that you just created, run the command `amplify video get-info` in the console.
 1. Note down the  **MediaLive Primary Ingest URL, MediaLive Primary Stream Key, and the MediaStore HLS Egress Url**
     ![Streaming Architecture](../.images/amplify_get_status.png)
 1. Now Launch OBS.
 If you don't have it installed, refer to the "Configuring your computer" section for the download link.